GravityPDF/gravity-pdf-documentation/docs/v6/templates/business-letter-1.md

 ![The field positions in Business Letter 1](https://resources.gravitypdf.com/uploads/2017/04/field-positions-4.png)

 #### Blank Signature (13)
 * Tick this checkbox if the letter is to be printed and signed by hand.
-The PDF will leave a gap between the [Closing Salutation](#closing-salutation) and the Signatory Name.
+The PDF will leave a gap between the [Closing Salutation](#closing-salutation-4) and the Signatory Name.

 #### Signature (13)
 * Upload an image of your signature.
-If no image is set a faux signature will be used instead, generated using the [Signatory Name](#signature-name).
+If no image is set a faux signature will be used instead, generated using the [Signatory Name](#signature-name-14).
-* This templates comes bundled with *Dancing Script*, an open source Google script font (SIL Open Font License, Version 1.1), used for the faux signature.
+* This template comes bundled with *Dancing Script*, an open source Google script font (SIL Open Font License, Version 1.1), used for the faux signature.

 #### Signatory Name (14)
 * The full name of the signatory (i.e the person who is signing the letter)